Essential Browser Extensions Every Developer Should Use

 Performance & Web Vitals (Reality Checks)

-- Web Vitals (by Google): Surface LCP, CLS, INP in-page while you interact.
+- Web Vitals (by Google): surface LCP, CLS, INP in-page while you interact.
 Great for regression sniff tests.

-- Requestly / ModHeader: Rewrite headers (CSP, cache), simulate slow networks, test canaries without server changes.
+- Requestly / ModHeader: rewrite headers (CSP, cache), simulate slow networks, test canaries without server changes.

 - Performance-focused blockers (uBlock Origin): Temporarily block 3P scripts to quantify their real cost.

-- Cache Killer (toggle): Force fresh loads when debugging caching/CDN quirks.
+- Cache Killer (toggle): force fresh loads when debugging caching/CDN quirks.

 SEO & Content Inspectors

-- Meta SEO Inspector: Check titles, descriptions, canonicals, robots, hreflang at a glance.
+- Meta SEO Inspector: check titles, descriptions, canonicals, robots, hreflang at a glance.

-- Open Graph Preview: Validate
+- Open Graph Preview: validate

 og:*

-and Twitter Cards without hitting the debuggers. - Ahrefs SEO Toolbar / MozBar / SEO Minion: On-SERP overlays for quick difficulty/link context (use sparingly).
+and Twitter Cards without hitting the debuggers. - Ahrefs SEO Toolbar / MozBar / SEO Minion: on-SERP overlays for quick difficulty/link context (use sparingly).

-- Link Checker: Crawl current page links (internal + external) to find 4xx/5xx before deploy.
+- Link Checker: crawl current page links (internal + external) to find 4xx/5xx before deploy.

 APIs, Storage, and Data Readers

-- Postman Interceptor / Talend API Tester: Exercise endpoints from the browser; capture cookies/headers.
+- Postman Interceptor / Talend API Tester: exercise endpoints from the browser; capture cookies/headers.

-- JSON Viewer: Pretty-print and collapse large JSON payloads; highlight invalid syntax.
+- JSON Viewer: pretty-print and collapse large JSON payloads; highlight invalid syntax.

-- Cookie Editor: Create/edit scoped cookies for auth/feature flag testing.
+- Cookie Editor: create/edit scoped cookies for auth/feature flag testing.

-- Local Storage Manager: Snapshot/restore
+- Local Storage Manager: snapshot/restore

 localStorage